mengelbart/rtp-over-quic-draft/draft-ietf-avtcore-rtp-over-quic.md

 ## Sharing QUIC connections {#shared-connections}

-Two endpoints may establish channels in order to exchange more than one type of data simultaneously.
+Two endpoints can establish channels to exchange more than one type of data simultaneously.
 The channels can be intended to carry real-time RTP data or other non-real-time data.
 This can be realized in different ways.